"I have been in that Heaven

-Dante Alighieri | Purgatorium | 1.
-Canto
+Dante Alighieri | The Divine Comedy | Paradiso

 In his album INFERNO KRISCHAN musically led us into another famous story of the literary world - Dante Alighieri's Divina Commedia - the "Divine Comedy".
-More than

 considered the most important poetry in Italian literature and at the same time was the first to establish the Italian language as a written language.

 Dante is accompanied by the Roman poet Vergil, who leads him through the inferno and purgatory, in search of his "ideal wife" Beatrice, who ultimately shows him the way to paradise.This symphonic poem runs through all pieces on KRISCHAN's work!
 Follow him through dark forests, pursued by dark beings and figures, on unreal rivers through the different segments of the nine circles of hell to the center of the earth in this unique way of expression, which KRISCHAN has always manifested as one of his essential theses.

 ... and the journey finds it's end ...